haxtheweb/edtechjoker/draft-outline.md

 - Create an HTML link that sits below the iframe that links to the location on google maps.
 - google maps links can be formed like this: `https://www.google.com/maps/@40.804,77.910,14z` where it's `@long,lat`.
 The `,14z` is needed for "Zoom level"
 - When we get the data back on long / lat, also pull the City and State at this time
-- Using this information, wire the data up to a wikipedia-query tag
+- Using this information, wire the data up to a wikipedia-query tag so that when the IP changes, the Location Changes, the Wikipedia article changes
+  - This is a silly example of 3, unrelated web service APIs, all feeding each other info.
+Microservices do this all the time like get GPS location, calculate speed,
 - It'll need to be added as a dependency if you didn't already https://www.npmjs.com/package/@lrnwebcomponents/wikipedia-query (and then `npm install`)
+  - `@lrnwebcomponents/wikipedia-query`
-- Then you'll need to `import` the tag at the top of your file using it
+- Then you'll need to `import` the tag at the top of your file to use it
 - Then in your `render()` method you'll have to implement the tag.
 Here's some example usage:
  ```html
  <wikipedia-query search="Moon"></wikipedia-query>
  <wikipedia-query search="Pittsburgh, Pennsylvania"></wikipedia-query>
 ```
 - The search property needs to take city`, ` state and the comma then a space are important to the call working
+  - To test accuracy, if you have a VPN or Cellphone see if you show up in a different city if it still works (it should)

 ## Submitting the lab
 - A blog post this week; each Option / Role covers a different API but all options should cover the following:
 - Screenshots / video (optional) conveying what the tag is, how it works to visualize the API data
-- How fetch can be used to get information from the API and feed it into a LitElement based web component to provide the stateful updating of the DOM
+- How `fetch` can be used to get information from the API and feed it into a LitElement based web component to provide the stateful updating of the DOM
 - markdown block using the ` ` ` 3x in a row as a code block to illustrate the API response
 - Links to the service in question so that people can learn more about the API if they want
 - Links to your source code on github so people could poke at the code more to learn about it